NFL Regular Season Schedule: Upcoming Games & Full Calendar

 The NFL Playoffs, a 14-team single-elimination competition, begin after the regular season ends.
 Each conference is represented by seven teams: the winners of each of the four divisions, as well as three wild card teams which are the three remaining teams with the best overall record.

 These teams are ranked based on their overall record and tiebreakers, with division champions usually coming out ahead of wild card clubs.
 The top club from each conference receives a bye week, while the remaining six teams participate in the first round of the playoffs, known as the Wild Card round, with the 2-seed facing the 7-seed, the 3-seed facing the 6-seed, and the 4-seed facing the 5-seed.
+NFL football schedule is a gridiron enthusiast’s roadmap to a season filled with hard-hitting action, epic showdowns, and unforgettable moments.

 The Wild Card round winners progress to the Divisional Round, which pits the lower-ranked team against the 1-seed and the remaining two teams against each other.
 The Conference Championships are played between the winners of those games, with the higher remaining seed hosting the lower remaining seed.
 To decide the league champion, the AFC and NFC champions battle in the Super Bowl.
+The NFL schedule is a highly anticipated annual event, setting the stage for a season filled with thrilling matchups and gridiron excitement

 The Pro Bowl, the NFL’s all-star game, is the league’s only other postseason event.
 The Pro Bowl has been held the week before the Super Bowl since 2009; formerly, the game was hosted the week after the Super Bowl, but it was relocated to the week before to increase viewership.
 As a result, players from the Super Bowl-contending teams are not permitted to compete in the game.
 Because clubs’ primary priority is preventing player injuries, the Pro Bowl is not as competitive as a regular-season game.